tagomoris/fluent-plugin-growthforecast/README.md

 	  keepalive no
     </match>

 ## Parameters

 * gfapi\_url (required)

     The URL of a GrowthForecast API endpoint like `http://growth.forecast.local/api/`.

+* graph\_path

+    The graph path for GrowthForecast API endpoint with the order of service, section, graph_name.

 * tag\_for

     Either of `name_prefix`, `section`, `service`, or `ignore`.
 Default is `name_prefix`.